Email Replies Display in HTML Code

 As this is not something that can change within SS&E, it is a setting that can be checked and changed on the individual email clients sending a response to a SS&E user.

-- If the plain text reply is missing from edu emails then this should be something that you can control to make sure that all edu email messages include a plain text version of any message.
+• If the plain text reply is missing from edu emails then this should be something that you can control to make sure that all edu email messages include a plain text version of any message.

-- If the issue is happening on other external email clients then you can find out which email clients are being used and google how to send plain text messages.
+• If the issue is happening on other external email clients then you can find out which email clients are being used and google how to send plain text messages.
 You can then send a generic message asking students to check their email clients mail options to make sure they have "Send Emails in Plain Text" checked.

-From what I can tell, email clients should have a place to set Message Options or Message Settings, where email message formats can be selected from HTML, Plain Text, and Rich Text.
+Email clients should have a place to set Message Options or Message Settings, where email message formats can be selected from HTML, Plain Text, and Rich Text.
 If Plain Text is selected this should resolve the issue.